-2.6 Cash and cash equivalents -
+2.6 Cash and cash equivalent -

-For purposes of the statement of cash flows, cash and cash equivalents includes cash in hand in checking accounts and time deposits with maturity of less than three months, highly liquid investments with original maturities of three months or less that are easily convertible into cash and are subject to an insignificant risk of changes in value and fixed funds.
-Time deposits that will not be used within the following three months were classified as other receivables.
+For purposes of the statement of cash flows, cash and cash equivalents includes cash in hand in checking accounts, highly liquid investments with original maturities of three months or less that are easily convertible into cash and are subject to an insignificant risk of changes in value and fixed funds.
+Time deposits that will not be used within the following three months were classified as other financial assets at amortized cost.